 Let’s talk about the mechanics of your body.
-At a quick glance we have connective tissues, muscles, bones, a brain and a whole bunch more.
+At a quick glance we have connective tissues, muscles, bones, a brain and a whole bunch more things.
 As an example of how they all work together, I’ll describe your hip extension.
-When you’re standing straight and you extend your left leg behind you, your left hip is in extension.
+For example, when you’re standing straight and extending your left leg behind you, your left hip is in extension.
 With your glutes and hip muscles activated, this is the active range of motion your left leg can make.
 This would be your degree of “mobility”.
 Mobility is your ability to control this movement without using any other pushing forces like gravity, yoga straps, your hand, or someone else.

 WHAT IS FLEXIBILITY?

 Now, imagine if you’re trying to do the splits.
-Your leg would go much further behind you.
-It would move past this natural range of motion.
+At a glance, your leg would move much further behind you.
 This would be your degree of “flexibility”.
 Flexibility is how far you can push that end range of that motion.
-This almost always involves using gravity, a non-elastic yoga strap, your hand/elbow or someone else.
+This almost always involves using gravity, a non-elastic yoga strap, your hand/elbow or someone else to achieve that intention.

 THE PROS OF FOCUSING ON FLEXIBILITY:

-It looks appealing unless you’re a very knowledgeable movement expert and you’re no longer into doing just flexibility.
-If you’re a weight trainer or an athlete, it is helpful to have just enough flexibility so your muscles aren’t stiff.
 Currently, the general public gives extreme flexibility a ton of attention on social media.
-For some reason many people are drawn to seeing someone bringing their legs behind their head and around their neck.
-It tends to be considered this art form and if you’re a contortionist then your livelihood depends it.
+For some reason many people are drawn to seeing someone with their legs behind their head and around their neck.
+Flexibility tends to be considered an art form and if you’re a contortionist then your livelihood depends it.
 As a contortionist, you have to be hyper flexible and consistently bring yourself past the average range of motion.

 THE CONS OF FOCUSING ON FLEXIBILITY:

 It doesn’t tend to serve too much of a purpose an average day of life if you’re not a contortionist.
-If you don’t support this growth of flexibility with strength-training, it also leads to higher risk of injury.
+Consequentially, if you don’t support this growth of flexibility with strength-training, it can also lead to a higher risk of injury.
 Imagine you are trying to do the splits again.
 Your legs are completely horizontal on the ground.
 Would you be able to get yourself out of the splits without using your hands?
 Would you be able to use your sheer will to bring yourself back up from the split?

-Imagine you have a toddler or a fur baby and you have one of those bungee cords to attach them to.
-Your hand is holding the the main end of it, so if your precious one is right next to you you’re feeling a sense of safety.
-But, the moment your little pumpkin runs off from your handle, you most likely would feel a sense of concern.
-The further away it is from you, the less you can keep them safe.
+Imagine you have a toddler or a fur baby and you have one of those bungee cords to attach to them.
+Now, imagine that your hand is holding the handle end of this cord.
+If your precious one is right next to you, you’re most likely feeling a sense of security.
+However, the moment your little pumpkin runs off from your handle, you would highly likely feel panicked because the further away he/she is from you, the less likely you can keep them safe.

-Now, imagine that the handle is your brain and your nervous system, and that your little snookums is your limb that is moving away from your joint.
-As your limb moves past a known and safe range of motion, your nervous system gets nervous and freaked out.
-It doesn’t know that you can control yourself the further you move.
+Similarly, imagine now that the handle is your brain and your nervous system, and that your little snookums is your limb that is moving away from your joint’s natural range of motion.
+As your joints are taken deeper, the nervous system doesn’t know that you can control yourself the further you move.
 As a result, your nervous system literally gets nervous and freaked out.

-If you don’t feel pain while you are practicing your flexibility, (you may not feel pain for months to years) you might think that nothing’s wrong.
+The thing is, if you don’t feel pain while you are practicing flexibility, you might think that nothing’s wrong.
 Well, I can speak from my experience: it didn’t hurt reaching for my toes or working towards Lotus pose.
-After 12 years, I woke up and had pain in my shoulders and my hips.
+However, 12 years later, I woke up and had pain in my shoulders and my hips.
 My hip bone (aka the femur) began to sublux.
 It partially popped out of my hip socket!
 Twice!
 That goes to show that 12 years of practice and not feeling pain added up into a point where my body told me, “That’s not cool anymore”.
-So, that’s something to consider.
+So, you just won’t know until…

 WHAT IS MOBILITY?

 Mobility is being able to control a specific movement.
-Sidenote: mobility’s definition tends to overlap with stability’s so we’ll just group the two as one.
-Say, for example, you go into the splits.
+For example, you decide to go into the splits again.
 Without using your hands or anyone else’s help, could you come back up to standing?
-Or if you are standing on one leg and lower down into a pistol squat (one-legged squat), could you do it without your knee wobbling all over the place?
+Alternatively, if you are standing on one leg and lower down into a pistol squat (one-legged squat), could you do it without your knee wobbling all over the place?

 Mobility is pretty functional.
 It’s very helpful and can help you prepare for random things that can happen in your everyday life.
-For example, if you accidentally trip over a rock, your reflex or ankle’s mobility would be prepared to deal with different angles like that.
-When you need to bend down and pick up your kids (or your fur baby), that’s pretty beneficial to reduce the risk of injury from instability.
+For example, if you accidentally trip over a rock, your ankle’s mobility would already be prepared to deal with different angles like that.
+Alternatively, when you need to bend down and pick up your kids (or your fur baby), that’s pretty beneficial to reduce the risk of injury from instability.
 To have the strength and control throughout your body to get up out of bed, open your refrigerator door, etc…that where you’re using mobility.
-If you think about it, you need good mobiltility everyday.
+If you think about it, you need good mobility everyday.

 THE PROS OF FOCUSING ON MOBILITY